-All-user locker rooms must be designed to focus on the safety and privacy of our OSU community, including Graduate Employees, and shall be utilized for the sole purpose of a locker room, separate from staff locker rooms.
-This includes the all-user locker rooms in the Dixon Recreation Center and the Women's Building.
+Gender neutralAll-user locker rooms must be designed to focus on the safety and privacy of our OSU community, including Graduate Employees, and shall be utilized for the sole purpose of a locker room, separate from staff locker rooms.
+This includes the gender-neutral locker rooms in the Dixon Recreation Center and the Women's Building.